-- Step 1: Open the SPSS datasheet and feed the data as per the instruction given in Experiment No. 1 - Step 2: Click Analyze to get the sub menu - Step 3: Now click Compare Means → One-Way ANOVA from the Compare Means menu to get the dialogue box; - Step 5: Click Options button to get the dialogue box. - Step 6: Select Descriptive, Homogeneity of variance test and Means plot \rightarrow click Continue button to go to the previous dialogue box \rightarrow and then click OK to execute command. - Step 7: In the output viewer window, table for the descriptives and ANOVA will be displayed
+Step 1: Open the SPSS datasheet and feed the data as per the instruction given in Experiment No. 1

+Step 3: Now click Compare Means \rightarrow One-Way ANOVA from the Compare Means menu to get the dialogue box;

+Step 4: Select and bring the variable1 to the Dependent List box and Select variable2 and bring it to the Factor Text box by clicking button in the centre.

+Step 5: Click Options button to get the dialogue box.

+Step 6: Select Descriptive, Homogeneity of variance test and Means plot → click

+Continue button to go to the previous dialogue box \rightarrow and then click OK to execute command.

+Step 7: In the output viewer window, table for the descriptives and ANOVA will be displayed